cassidoo/getting-a-gig/README.md

 Typically, for an internship or your first job, questions won't get much more specific unless you're applying for a specific role.
 For example, if I wanted to be a mobile intern, I might be asked iOS/Android/Windows Phone specific questions, or if I wanted to be a web intern, I might be asked HTML/CSS/JavaScript questions, or if I wanted to be a backend intern, I might be asked about Django or Node or Ruby on Rails.
 That definitely depends on the company, and what you're both looking for.

 ## Selling Them

+When you're actively emailing and speaking with recruiters, they're going to ask you a lot of questions that are just checkboxes for what they're looking for in terms of skills.

+If you've written anything in a language before, **put it on your resume**.
+A lot of companies have parsers that look for specific things that, again, will put a tick on those checkboxes before putting you through to the next round of review.
+Now, if you've only ever done "Hello, world!" in Python, don't say that you're a Python ninja or whatever.
+You don't want to be thrown into an interview that will only hurt your self-confidence.
+Speaking from experience.
+Trust me.

+When a recruiter or engineer is asking you about a certain project you've done, or how you've used a particular language, be as specific as possible.
+Tell them **exactly** what you did on that particular project (or internship or what have you).
+Tell them how much you contributed, what languages you used, how long was the duration of development for that project, what was the outcome of the project, etc. etc.

+For example, don't say, "I'm the webmaster for a club website.
+Next question."
+Okay, Dwight Schrute.
+Go back to your beet farm.
+Instead, say something more like this: "I developed and currently maintain the website for my university's computer science club.
+I built it from the ground up with HTML, CSS, JavaScript, and jQuery on the front-end.
+It's a static site, so a backend wasn't needed.
+The website's main function is to promote the club and give members crucial updates about meetings and events, and I update it regularly via a Python script I wrote."
+Oh my, you enchanting software engineer, you.
+Let me hire you.

+When you're talking to companies about specific things you've done, make sure they know:
+- **What?** - What did you make?
+What does it do?
+What impact has it made?
+- **Why?** - Why did you make it?
+Was it for a hackathon, a school project, an open source contribution, or something else?
+- **How?** - With which technologies did you make this?
+Did you use a specific API?
+What parts of it did you work on?
+- **When?** - Did you do this recently or are you still living off of when you peaked in 10th grade?
+- **Who?** - Did you work on this with anyone?
+Who did what?
+Who is this for?

+Your skills are something that you have, and the reason why you have them is because you've used them in some way.
+All you have to do to prove yourself is to explain yourself!
+No need to go overboard and brag.
+Just be honest, and confident.

 # Your Search

 You have a resume and cover letter in hand, and you have the skills to make anyone want you.
 Now, you just have to find the right gig for you.